1. Will I be considered for admission if I do not have a finance background at work or in school?

 4. Can I get some advice on my candidacy before applying?

 Before submitting your application, we strongly recommend our applicants to schedule a preliminary interview with us to clarify questions about the program, and get advice on your candidacy.
-Please submit a Preliminary Information Form online and attach your CV/Resume, or send your resume to email@example.com or firstname.lastname@example.org.
-Our admission team will get back to you after reviewing your CV.
+Please submit a Preliminary Information Form online and attach your CV, our admission team will get back to you shortly after reviewing your information.

 5. When should I expect a result after submitting an application?